UdHo/mapvas/README.md

 echo "52.5,12.5" | mapcat -r
 ```

-- -l defines a label pattern.
+- --label-pattern (-l) defines a label pattern.
 A near label is shown when right click on the map happens.
 The label is copied (when shown) via the c key.
   The label requires exactly one capture group to be in the pattern.
+Default is `"(.*)"` which captures everything.

 ```
 echo "52.4,12.4" | mapcat -l "(.*)"